ohasis/eng100dr-planetflip/Team-Contract.md

 **Satvik**
 - I hope to work closely with an organization to create a completed game.

+**Haikun**
+- I want to create a game that let more people know and learn about the SDGs.

 ## Values
 - Maintaining open communication amongst the group